We drive radical transformation and improvement in the health of individuals and communities by designing and implementing bold upstream strategies.

 Probably the biggest testament to the work being done through this collaborative is the members’ willingness to share setbacks and helpful strategies and provide support to one another because of the environment created by HealthBegins.

-Senior Director of Population Health, Virginia Health & Hospital Association
+Senior Director of Population Health of a State Hospital Association